BasavarajHirur/Deployment-point/notes.md

   11. to delete server using command : pm2 delete name
   12. to change server name using command : pm2 rename name newname or if you want to give initially instead of default : pm2 start npm --name newname -- start
+  13. Remember after every package install you need to run npm install in server

   ## Connect backend and front end
   1. nginx proxy pass api to 3000 (search it on chatgpt for config)